 Lenovo PCs come with built-in energy-efficient tools and eco-friendly features that include:

-- • Power Manager™ — helps optimize energy used by a running machine and saves up to 69 percent on energy consumption per desktop, per year.
+- • For other operating systems, Power Manager™ — helps optimize energy used by a running machine and saves up to 69 percent on energy consumption per desktop, per year.

 - • Active Thermal Management — adjusts processor and fan speeds based on ambient levels.